ushasi/Earth-on-Canvas-dataset/index.md

 ## Earth on Canvas dataset
-<bf> A Zero-Shot Sketch-based Inter-Modal Object Retrieval Scheme for Remote Sensing Images </bf>
+## A Zero-Shot Sketch-based Inter-Modal Object Retrieval Scheme for Remote Sensing Images

 Full dataset and codes coming soon!!!

+###Classes in this dataset:
 1. Airplane
 2. Baseball Diamond
 3. Buildings